tesla-android/tesla-android.github.io/install-guide-2022-18-1.md

 #### IP address range

 For the Flutter app to be accessible in the Tesla Browser I had to use a public IP range.
 Tesla blocks the IP ranges from [RFC1918](https://tools.ietf.org/html/rfc1918).
-If that creates any isses for you please provide an alternative IP range [in this discussion](https://github.com/tesla-android/issue-tracker/discussions/4).
+If that creates any issues for you please provide an alternative IP range [in this discussion](https://github.com/tesla-android/issue-tracker/discussions/4).